backspc3/SonicStr/README.md

 # SonicStr
 SIMD accelerated string operations for C++

+## Thingies

+This small header only library defines a set of string.h adjacent methods that are accelerated using SIMD and SWAR techniques.

+It also defines a type Sonic::String<size>.
+This type is a string type, designed to be highly customizable in its SSO optimizations.

-# Command to compile with AVX enabled / C++20 and O2 optimizations.
+### Command to compile with AVX enabled / C++20 and O2 optimizations.
 > cl /O2 /std:c++20 /arch:AVX2 .\sample.cpp